-Specialists from the ballistic center of the Federal Space Agency at Moscow State University and the private company "SPUTNIX" conducted an unusual experiment.
-The nanosatellite "Zorkiy-2M-2", designed for photographing the Earth, took detailed pictures of the Moon.
-This was made possible by accurate calculations of the trajectory and orientation of the device.
+Specialists from the ballistic center of the Federal Space Research Program of Moscow State University and the private company "SPUTNIX" conducted an unusual experiment.
+The nanosatellite "Zorky-2M-2", designed for photographing the Earth, took detailed pictures of the Moon.
+This became possible thanks to accurate calculations of the trajectory and orientation of the device.

 Such experiments — shooting space objects from ERS devices — are now gaining popularity in the world: this is both a demonstration of the capabilities of satellite equipment, and a solution to technological problems in calibrating cameras.
 This is a unique example of work at the intersection of various sections of mathematics, IT and engineering, since it is necessary both to catch the object in the lens, and to ensure the orientation of the satellite, and to prevent the camera from being exposed to sunlight, and to assess whether it is possible to "spin up" the satellite so that it can conduct shooting.